FherStk/AutoCheck/docs/tutorials/developer.md

 The core contains a set of classes intended to be inherited (as mentioned before) but also contains the `Output` and the `Utils`.
 The first one is used for sending data to the output (terminal, log files, etc); the second one contains a set of useful methods and miscellanea.

 ## How to create a new script
-The following guide decribes how to create new scripts using checkers.
+The following guide decribes how to create new scripts using checkers and the scoring mechanism, please follow this instructions:
+1. TODO: Choose an existing script Copy and paste an existing script (inside the scripts folder) and change its filename, the more similar to your needs, the better.

 Please, note than multiple checkers and/or connectors can be used, so different guides can be mixed as needed.

 ### Local command validation
 Comming soon!